 ( 11th February 2012 – 14 miles)

-My B&B owner looked at me with a mixture of curiosity, pity and condolence as I tackled a big breakfast the following morning.
-She couldn’t understand why anyone would undertake the Dales Way in winter.
-And later, as I hefted my rucksack (and belly) and stepped outside to begin my walk to the Lake District, I was inclined to agree with her.
-The day was overcast, grey and perishingly cold.
+The owner of Tivoli Place B&B looked at me with a mixture of curiosity, pity and condolence as I tackled a big breakfast the following morning.
+She couldn’t quite understand why anyone would undertake The Dales Way in winter.
+And later, as I hefted my rucksack and stepped outside to begin my walk to the Lake District, I was inclined to agree with her.
+Why exactly was I setting out on an 80-mile walk across tundra?
+The weather didn’t dispel my doubts either: overcast, grey and perishingly cold.

-I could barely have imagined a bleaker, more Breughel-winter-landscape.
+As I left Ilkley behind, I could barely imagine a bleaker, more Breughel-winter-landscape.
 Old snow, flattened by countless feet, had frozen hard into smooth, treacherous ice and for long stretches, fearful of falling over, I took tiny, hesitant steps.
 I wondered how on Earth I would cover fourteen miles.

 The Dales Way follows the River Wharfe for all of day one: it is a pretty walk, easy-going and full of interest.
-Though it was a Saturday morning there weren’t many people about – until I arrived at Bolton Priory (which sits in the village of Bolton Abbey – obviously).
+It was also starkly beautiful today though I couldn’t help but wonder how much softer it must look, how lovely it is in spring and summer.
+For a Saturday morning, there weren’t many people on the paths I followed – until I arrived at Bolton Priory (which sits in the village of Bolton Abbey, obviously).

-Though I managed to keep them out of my photos there were dozens of people here.
-And understandably too – it is a beautiful site.
-The Priory dates from 1154 and amongst others, captivated : Ruskin, Wordsworth, Landseer and
+Though I managed to omit them from my photos there were dozens of people here.
+And understandably too – it is a stunning site.
+The Priory dates from 1154 and, amongst others, captivated: Ruskin, Wordsworth, Landseer and

 Turner who painted this watercolour in 1798.